 Purchasing: Coconut husk bags are sold by volume, not weight, and it isn’t particularly dense or heavy.
 You’ll probably need to make a trip to your local pet or reptile specialty shop for this product or order it online.

 Aesthetics: Coco husk is a lovely, natural-looking bedding.
-It can offer excellent contrast and make the colors “pop” on light-colored ball python morphs.
+It can offer excellent contrast and make the colors “pop” on a light-colored morph.

 Impaction: Unfortunately, the large chunks of coconut fiber may cause impaction if your snake accidentally ingests it.
 This can be avoided by feeding your snake in a separate enclosure, or on top of a paper towel in the cage.